-There are two key facts that have emerged from Unity College becoming the first institution of higher learning to divest from investments in fossil fuels.
+Two key myths have emerged from Unity College becoming the first institution of higher learning to divest from investments in fossil fuels.

-The first is that Unity’s portfolio has not suffered as a result of divesting.
-Quite the opposite is true.

-Second, divesting should not affect an institution’s ability to provide competitive salaries and strong financial aid.
+The first is that Unity’s portfolio has suffered.
+The second is that divesting would affect our institution’s ability to provide competitive salaries and strong financial aid.

 Divestment did not happen overnight.
 In early 2008 the Investment Committee of the Board of Trustees asked Spinnaker Trust of Portland, Maine, Unity’s endowment manager, to decrease exposure to large energy companies and to move toward clean energy.